Tylerdclark/SDEV300/wk3/project3.md

-# SDEV 300 - Project 1
+# SDEV 300 - Project 3

 **Author:** Tyler D Clark
 **Date:** 5 April 2020
 This post will serve as documentation for the project 3.
-Includes test cases and screenshots for the state bird/flower project and the squared/cubed set program.
+Includes test cases and screenshots for the state bird/flower program and the squared/cubed set program.
 ___
 </br>